nodejs/node/doc/api/tls.markdown

 ### tlsSocket.getSession()

-Return ASN.1 encoded TLS session or `undefined` if none was negotiated.
+Returns the ASN.1 encoded TLS session or `undefined` if none was negotiated.
 Could be used to speed up handshake establishment when reconnecting to the server.

 ### tlsSocket.getTLSTicket()

 NOTE: Works only with client TLS sockets.
 Useful only for debugging, for session reuse provide `session` option to [`tls.connect()`][].

-Return TLS session ticket or `undefined` if none was negotiated.
+Returns the TLS session ticket or `undefined` if none was negotiated.

 ### tlsSocket.localPort